-- good meaning a positive response to the request, which should be interpreted as confirmation of certificate validity19, - revoked meaning the certificate has been revoked, - unknown meaning that the validity period of the verified certificate has expired or certificate is not yet valid.
+- revoked meaning the certificate has been revoked, - unknown meaning that the validity period of the verified certificate has expired or certificate is not yet valid.

 Responses presented above indicate that the QOCSP response was successful (OCSPResponseStatus: successful).
-The QOCSP response may fail, e.g. OCSPResponseStatus: unathorized, if the certificate was not issued by a Certum QCA 2017 qualified certification authority.
+The QOCSP response may fail, e.g. OCSPResponseStatus: unauthorized, if the certificate was not issued by a Certum QCA 2017 and Certum QCA G3 R35 qualified certification authority.